cloudnative-pg/cloudnative-pg/docs/src/fencing.md

 Once an instance is set for fencing, the procedure to shut down the `postmaster` process is initiated, identical to the one of the switchover.
-This consists of an initial fast shutdown with a timeout set to `.spec.switchoverDelay`, followed by an immediate shutdown.
+This process consists of an initial fast shutdown with a timeout set to `.spec.switchoverDelay`, followed by an immediate shutdown.
 Then:

-- the Pod will be kept alive
+- The pod is kept alive.

-- the Pod won't be marked as *Ready*
+- The pod isn't marked as Ready.

-- all the changes that don't require the Postgres instance to be up will be reconciled, including:
+- All the changes that don't require the Postgres instance to be up are reconciled, including:
-    - configuration files
+    - Configuration files
-    - certificates and all the cryptographic material
+    - Certificates and all the cryptographic material

-- metrics will not be collected, except `cnpg_collector_fencing_on` which will be set to 1
+- Metrics aren't collected, except `cnpg_collector_fencing_on`, which is set to 1.

 !!!
 Warning
-    If a **primary instance** is fenced, its postmaster process is shut down but no failover is performed, interrupting the operativity of the applications.
-When the fence will be lifted, the primary instance will be started up again without performing a failover.
+    If a primary instance is fenced, its postmaster process is shut down but no failover is performed, interrupting the operativity of the applications.
+When the fence is lifted, the primary instance starts up again without performing a failover.

-    Given that, we advise users to fence primary instances only if strictly required.
+    Given that, we recommend fencing primary instances only if strictly required.

-If a fenced instance is deleted, the pod will be recreated normally, but the postmaster won't be started.
-This can be extremely helpful when instances are `Crashlooping`.
+If a fenced instance is deleted, the pod is re-created normally, but the postmaster isn't started.
+This can be extremely helpful when instances are crash looping.